stonepros/stone/doc/radosgw/keystone.rst

  Integrating with OpenStack Keystone
 =====================================

-It is possible to integrate the Ceph Object Gateway with Keystone, the OpenStack identity service.
+It is possible to integrate the Stone Object Gateway with Keystone, the OpenStack identity service.
 This sets up the gateway to accept Keystone as the users authority.
-A user that Keystone authorizes to access the gateway will also be automatically created on the Ceph Object Gateway (if didn't exist beforehand).
+A user that Keystone authorizes to access the gateway will also be automatically created on the Stone Object Gateway (if didn't exist beforehand).
 A token that Keystone validates will be considered as valid by the gateway.

 The following configuration options are available for Keystone integration::